myersm0/WordFrequencyDistributions.jl/README.md

 A `Corpus` may be a single text (the text of a novel, for example) or a collection of documents.
 However, in either case, the words are simply stored as a single homogenous entity, and the document divisions (if any) are not recoverable or of interest.

 Function and field names were chosen as a compromise between fidelity to Baayen's notation in the book, and the goal of having a nice, consistent interface to all the functions.
-The main exception is where the book names something like `V(N)` (the size of the vocabulary in a corpus of N words); in this package, I implement that as `V(c::Corpus)`, where the corpus `c` encapsulates `N`, among other things.
+The main exception is where the book names something like `V(N)` (where N is the size of the vocabulary in a corpus of N words); in this package, I implement that as `V(c::Corpus)`, where the corpus `c` encapsulates `N`, among other things.
+Also, I apologize for having violated style conventions by using capitals for some function names (V, N, etc), but otherwise I would have had to impose a very different naming scheme of my own invention, and that seemed contrary to my goals here.
+So, functions in this package are designed to resemble formulae from the book as much as possible.

+An example application is given in `examples/lexical_specialization.jl`, where I show how this package could be used to evaluate topical coherence among document clusters from an unsupervised topic modeling scheme.

 ## Usage
 If you have a vector of strings called `text` (e.g. tokenized from a document), constructing a `Corpus` struct is simple: